Thor-DraperJr/SupplementalResources/Assets/Vagrant/readme.md

 ### Two versions of Vagrant installed
 `C:/HashiCorp/Vagrant/embedded/gems/2.2.16/gems/ed25519-1.2.4/lib/ed25519.rb:13: warning: already initialized constant Ed25519::KEY_SIZE`

+Check in your programs to be sure that there is only a single install of Vagrant.

 ### Install on the wrong drive
 `Failed to load R0 module D:\/VMMR0.r0: The path is not clean of leading double slashes: 'D:\/VMMR0.r0' (VERR_SUPLIB_PATH_NOT_CLEAN).`

+Make sure that the install is on the C:\ on your machine.